pedromsantos/TypeSafeBuilder/README.md

 # TypeSafeBuilder
-A sample type safe builder for classes with mandatory and optional fields
+Sample compile-time checked builder in C# for classes with mandatory and optional fields